Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 Japan is a country where peer pressure is particularly strong.

-It signifies a cognitive bias where one prioritises ‘aligning with the majority opinion over judging whether something is right or wrong, and not contradicting everyone else’s views’.
+It signifies a cognitive bias where one prioritises ‘aligning with the majority opinion over judging right from wrong’ and ‘not contradicting everyone else’s views’.

-Indeed, haven’t you seen people justifying their own opinions by saying, ‘Because everyone else is saying it’?
+Indeed, haven’t you encountered people justifying their own opinions by saying, ‘Because everyone else is saying it’?

-Social media, in particular, carries the risk of creating an echo chamber phenomenon.
-By following people who support your views or consuming biased information, your own opinions become skewed.
+Social media, in particular, carries the risk of creating an ‘echo chamber phenomenon’.
+This occurs when you follow people who support your views or consume biased information, leading to a skew in your own opinions.

 The fact that everyone is doing it further reinforces the justification.

-One might even say things like, ‘It was a necessary sacrifice as a form of social sanction,’ or ‘It’s rather worse to commit suicide over something like that,’ or ‘Well, everyone else is doing it…’
+One might even say things like, ‘It was a necessary sacrifice as a form of social sanction,’ or ‘It’s rather worse to commit suicide over something like that,’ or ‘Well, everyone’s doing it…’

 So, how can we avoid becoming addicted to righteousness?